artist, ritualist, occassional rabblerouser

 In the first

+As a lost great-grandchild of the diaspora, I find myself constantly searching and identifying.
 My aim in everything I do is to create entry points into dialogue and discovery.
 I want to think critically, move through life with love, and be a part of building beautiful, healing, thriving communities.
 I want to show everyone that they have that ability within them.
-I don’t adhere to any particular discipline, and this gives me the freedom to let projects speak for themselves and tell me how they should look and feel, which in turn results in a more powerful and honest experience for everyone who is a part of my work.
+I don’t adhere to any particular discipline because honestly I don’t know how.
+I’m largely untrained and therefore incredibly undisciplined.
+While I do feel this is sometimes a curse, overall I believe it gives me the freedom to let projects speak for themselves and tell me how they should look and feel, which in turn results in a more powerful and honest experience for everyone who is a part of my work.
 If you’ve experienced what I do, I hope you agree.

 In the third